 Essentially, the CNAME method allows you to create a subdomain on your own website, on which your Mynewsdesk newsroom can be mirrored.
 You maintain the content for both newsrooms from your Mynewsdesk dashboard; all material will instantly be published in both places.

-Setting up your CNAME is done through “Advanced Settings” under the Hosted Newsroom section (visible once you’ve activated this option).
+Setting up your CNAME is done through “Use your own subdomain” under the Hosted Newsroom section.

 To implement your Hosted Newsroom, you'll first need to access the administrative settings of your website’s domain name.
 If you are not the administrator for your domain name or website, you might have to ask a technician with administrative access to help set this up.
 Decide on a subdomain of your site (e.g. newsroom.yourcompany.com).
 Then create a CNAME record for that subdomain and have that point to www.mynewsdesk.com.